govhackaustralia/govhack-tools/index.md

 Can get many tools (source control, issue tracking) combined into one service cloud hosted so there's no setup required.

-### Github
+### Github / BitBucket
-Git obviously but svn/hg interfaces are also available.
-Provide their own GUI for Windows/OSX or use a variety of Git capable tools
+Github provides Git but [Subversion (svn)](https://github.com/blog/626-announcing-svn-support) and [Mercurial (hg)](http://hg-git.github.io/) interfaces are also available.
+Github provide their own GUI for Windows/OSX or you can use a variety of Git capable tools https://github.com/
+Similarly Atlassian provide BitBucket accessible via Git and Mercurial (hg) https://bitbucket.org/

 ### Sourceforge